JackCasfren/DTT_Python/readme.md

 this is the repository for the other project: https://github.com/JackCasfren/ForPassJS

 This project got me far and I appreciate what it has done for me :) just got the opportunity to have a meeting on the subject.

+# Second section:

+read only API.
+For-pass user will ask for a domain, and from there give the result. that uses the pythoneverywhere.com domain. if people want more requests, they can pay.

+From there integrate it into Forpass.JS